Apostolic succession: Other Lutheran claims to apostolic succession

-Indifference to the issue
+Indifference to the issue or rejection of the doctrine

 Many German Lutherans appear to demur on this issue, which may be sourced in the church governance views of Martin Luther.
 Luther's reform movement usually did not abrogate the ecclesiastic office of bishop.
+During the Magisterial Reformation, the duties of the bishops were transferred to Imperial Estate who then acted as Summus episcopus.
+Likewise, elected Protestant bishops lost the apostolic succession in Catholic view and usually replaced their title with "administrator" when they married.
+Most of the remaining Protestant prince-bishoprics were secularized with the Peace of Westphalia.
 An important historical context to explicate the difference regarding apostolic succession among between the Scandinavian Lutheran churches and the German Lutheran churches is the Prussian Union of 1817, whereby the civil government directed the Lutheran churches in Prussia to merge with non-Lutheran Reformed Churches in Prussia.
 The Reformed (Calvinist) churches generally oppose on principle the traditional doctrine of ecclesiastic Apostolic Succession, e.g., not usually even recognising the church office of bishop.
 Later in the 19th century, other Lutheran and Reformed congregations merged to form united church bodies in some of the other 39 states of the German Confederation, e.g., in Anhalt, Baden, Bremen, Hesse and Nassau, Hesse-Kassel and Waldeck, and the Palatinate.
 Yet the partial nature of this list also serves to show that in Germany there remained many Lutherans who never united with the Reformed.
+According to the modern Evangelical Church in Germany, the ministry is transmitted by the congregation rather than from bishop to bishop.
+The Independent Evangelical-Lutheran Church, while comparing itself to Baltic churches, states that not the completeness of Apostolic succession lines but rather the "commitment to the historical continuity of the one, holy catholic and apostolic Church in its confession, its teaching and its expressions of life."